Become an ODI certified Data Ethics Professional

 This instance of the course consists of two cohorts, made up of 12 participants per cohort.

-This there a limit to the number of people from my company that can attend?
+IS there a limit to the number of people from my company that can attend?

 Yes, there is a maximum of 3 places per organisation.
-If you are interested in booking more than 3 places for your organisation, please contact [email protected].
+If you are interested in booking more than 3 places for your organisation, please contact email@example.com.

 Are there any course prerequisites?